-EXPERIENCES, STRENGTHS, WEAKNESSES AND CONCLUSIONS
+EXPERIENCES, STRENGTHS AND WEAKNESSES OF DISABILITY ASSESSEMENT

-We have published local data on more than 1,500 patients with various diseases in which we have performed disability assessments on during their rehabilitation course.
-Our experience is that clinicians often overestimate the capabilities of the patients and consequently underestimate the amount of assistance required, and this has been a common experience in many rehabilitation centers.
-Some care in assessing disability using the guidelines above will overcome this issue.
-There are also concerns with regards to false self-reporting of disability among claimants, but because of the high prevalence of disability locally, particularly with evidence of a chronic disease such as stroke or diabetes, it is necessary to apply some common sense for patient beneficence.
+We have published local data on more than 1500 patients with various diseases in which we have performed disability assessments on during their rehabilitation course .Our experience is that clinicians often overestimate the capabilities of the patients and consequently underestimate the amount of assistance required, and this has been a common experience in many rehabilitation centers .Some care in assessing disability using the guidelines above will overcome this issue.
+There are also concerns with regards to false self-reporting of disability among claimants, but because of the high prevalence of disability locally particularly with evidence of a chronic disease such as stroke or diabetes, it is necessary to apply some common sense for patient beneficence .

-All scales or instruments whereby disabilities are measured are subject to several weaknesses, and the assessor in scoring and interpretation should take these into account during test administration.
+All scales or instruments whereby disabilities are measured are subject to several weaknesses and the assessor in scoring and interpretation should take these into account during test administration.
 Major weaknesses include:

 - 1. Disability scales are by nature quantitative and ordinal.
 Categories of disability severity are not equal.
 For example, on a scale of 1 (most severe) to 10 (least severe), 2 may not be twice as severe as 1, or 3 twice as severe as 2. - 2.
 There is subjectivity in how each disability item should be measured.
 What constitutes a certain quantum of assistance cannot be perfectly objectively defined.
-As such, there is continual refinement in the disability assessment literature itself and the focus currently is on refinement of existing scales rather than developing new ones. - 3.
+As such there is continual refinement in the disability assessment literature itself and the focus currently is on refinement of existing scales rather than developing new ones . - 3.
 Content validity.
-There is no agreement which and how many items need to be included in any disability instrument to provide the optimal representation of disability. - 4.
+There is no agreement which and how many items need to be included in any disability instrument provide the optimal representation of disability. - 4.
 Inter-rater reliability.
 Clinicians who administer disability testing on a regular basis will have better inter-rater reliability versus those who perform testing only occasionally or rarely.
+In conclusion, accurate disability assessment of the basic activities of daily living is important as a clinical, research, education and epidemiologic tool.
+It also functions as a social policy tool for health-care funding, directing rehabilitation resources, as well fulfills an important role in advocating for the disabled in Singapore.
+Disability assessment requires review over time to maintain relevancy and long-term goals could be the development and maintenance of a disability database in Singapore.